By Mayo Clinic Staff

 - Alanine transaminase (ALT).
 ALT is an enzyme found in the liver that helps your body metabolize protein.
 When the liver is damaged, ALT is released into the bloodstream and levels increase.

 - Aspartate transaminase (AST).
 AST is an enzyme that helps metabolize alanine, an amino acid.
 Like ALT, AST is normally present in blood at low levels.
-An increase in AST levels may indicate liver damage or disease.
+An increase in AST levels may indicate liver damage or disease or muscle damage.

 - Albumin and total protein.
 Albumin is one of several proteins made in the liver.
 Your body needs these proteins to fight infections and to perform other functions.
-Lower than normal levels of albumin and total protein may indicate liver damage or disease.
+Lower-than-normal levels of albumin and total protein might indicate liver damage or disease.

 - Bilirubin.
 Bilirubin is a substance produced during the normal breakdown of red blood cells.
 Bilirubin passes through the liver and is excreted in stool.
-Elevated levels of bilirubin (jaundice) may indicate liver damage or disease.
+Elevated levels of bilirubin (jaundice) might indicate liver damage or disease or certain types of anemia.

 - L-lactate dehydrogenase (LD).
 LD is an enzyme found in the liver.
-Elevated levels may indicate liver damage.
+Elevated levels may indicate liver damage but can be elevated in many other disorders.

 - Prothrombin time (PT).
 PT is the time it takes your blood to clot.
-Increased PT may indicate liver damage.
+Increased PT may indicate liver damage but can also be elevated if you're taking certain blood-thinning drugs, such as warfarin.

 The blood sample for liver function tests is usually taken from a vein in your arm.
 The main risk associated with blood tests is soreness or bruising at the site of the blood draw.
 Most people don't have serious reactions to having blood drawn.

-Certain foods and medications may affect the results of your liver function tests.
+Certain foods and medications can affect the results of your liver function tests.
 Your doctor will probably ask you to avoid eating food and taking some medications before your blood is drawn.
-The length of your fast and the medications you avoid depend on which liver function tests are being done.

 During the test